-In addition to sea otter population studies, Joseph's fieldwork also includes intertidal and subtidal surveys of nearshore communities, as well as general dive work to capture and tag sea otters and collect data or samples that help us better understand the link between otters, kelp forests, estuaries, and people.
-Joseph and his USGS colleagues are also the lead agency conducting the annual sea otter census in California, which monitors population change and distribution over time.
+In addition to sea otter population studies, Joe's fieldwork also includes intertidal and subtidal surveys of nearshore communities, as well as dive work to capture and tag sea otters and collect data or samples that help us better understand the link between otters, kelp forests, estuaries, and people.
+Joe and his USGS colleagues are also the lead agency conducting the annual sea otter census in California, which monitors population change and distribution over time.
 Joe also serves on the USGS National Dive Safety Board as the Southwest Region Dive Safety Officer.

 MS, Marine Affairs & Policy/Marine Biology & Fisheries, University of Miami Rosenstiel School of Marine & Atmospheric Science (FL), 2007